 Based on our philosophy and goals the Faculty of the Department of Electrical and Computer Engineering have adopted the following Undergraduate Program Educational Objectives for graduates of the Bachelor of Science in Computer Engineering (BSCpE) undergraduate program.
-The graduates of the program will:
+The graduates of the program within 3-5 years after graduation will:

-- Demonstrate professional engineering competence by holding positions of increasing responsibility in industry and/or government; - Continue to improve their technical skills, knowledge and understanding through research and development activities, pursuit of professional certificates and/or advanced degrees; - Pursue publications of patents and/or entrepreneurship.
+- · Demonstrate professional engineering competence by holding positions of increasing responsibility in industry or government; - · Continue to improve their technical skills, knowledge and understanding through research and development activities, continuing education credits and pursuit of professional certificates; - Attain advanced degrees and work in academia, government agencies or high-tech companies; - Generate professional publications, develop patents and foster entrepreneurship.